What to Look for When Finding

 Who Else Will be Working on my Case?

 If you are working with a large firm, the attorney you speak with at your consultation might not even be the one that handles your case.
 Always ask the attorney questions about who, specifically, will be working on your case and see if you can meet and evaluate them as well.
 When it comes to solo practitioners like me, the lawyer you meet with originally will be the same one handling your case every step of the way.

 You don’t want to be left in the dark with your case.
 A good attorney should give you contact information so you can talk to him whenever necessary.

 How Much do you Think this Will Cost and What Payment Methods do you Accept?

-In many cases, fees may go up if the case drags on or if you and your attorney later agree you might want to hire expert witnesses or private investigators, but an honest lawyer should be able to give you some sort of estimate at the start of your case.
+It’s worth noting that while fees may go up if the case drags on or if you and your attorney later agree to hire expert witnesses or private investigators, an honest lawyer should be able to give you some sort of estimate at the start of your case.
 Additionally, most people will find paying for their attorney easier if he takes credit cards.